aranvhout/OMSS_generator/README.md

 - Have a constrain option.
 Now, the matrices might look weird and ugly since just by chance a distribute three rule might look like a progression etc etc. (I know what I mean by this), also for example with the random rule, just by chance a colour might be really dominant
 - remove columns and row arguments
+ - what if not all the rules are specified for an entity.
+I think it just fills in random stuff, but doesnt check whether there are accidental patterns. maybe make constant the default